Su-Ko/BTC-LCA/README.md

 # The repository includes

-BTC_Att_LCA.ipynb and BTC_Consequential_LCA.ipynb Python script to reproduce results of the LCA using the brightway2 LCA software.
-Imports the inventory in, performs LCA calculations and exports LCIA results, runs comparative Monte Carlo for the global warming impact category and exports results.
+BTC_Att_LCA.ipynb and BTC_Consequential_LCA.ipynb  are python scripts to reproduce results of the LCA using the brightway2 LCA software.
+Import the inventory in, perform LCA calculations and exports LCIA results, run comparative Monte Carlo for the global warming impact category and exports results.

-lci_to_bw2.py A little python script to import inventory tables in .csv directly into brightway2.
+lci_to_bw2.py is a little python script to import inventory tables in .csv directly into brightway2.

 Please get in touch if you find any mistake or problem in running these scripts.